 View the JHU Solar Dashboard to see how much energy on-campus solar panels are currently generating.

 Ralph O’Connor Sustainable Energy Institute

 Based in Johns Hopkins University’s Whiting School of Engineering, the Ralph O’Connor Sustainable Energy Institute (ROSEI) is the university’s focal point for energy-related research and educational programs.
 Founded in 2021, ROSEI brings together the extensive energy-related activities already underway across the university and focuses on developing an impactful program to address the transformation of the energy sector to help address climate change.
 Explore ROSEI Researchers and other faculty on our Sustainability Research Directory.

 Did You Know?

-Buildings account for 90% of JHU’s greenhouse gas emissions.
+Buildings account for 97% of JHU’s energy consumption and greenhouse gas emissions.
 Learn more about how JHU is addressing sustainability in the Built Environment.